 PYP/ Mittlerer Schulabschluss (MSA)/ IB Diploma /Bilingual Abitur; ages 3-18; co-ed; day; independent; private non-profit; 700 students

 Founded as an international pre-school in 2004, but now expanded to an all-through school.
-In a listed brick building with modern additions in central Berlin, bought by business sponsor.
+In a listed brick building with modern additions in central Berlin, bought by a business sponsor.
 Classes are mainly taught in English but some in German.
 Almost all graduates going on to university, head for leading unis in the UK (including Cambridge, Durham and UCL) or occasionally to the US or German alternatives.

 Berlin Metropolitan School

 PYP/ IGCSE/ Mittlerer Schulabschluss (MSA)/ IB Diploma; ages 4-18 ; co-ed; day; independent; private non-profit; 1,000 students

 Four classes in each year group at primary following a curriculum (taught in English) based on the IBO (listed as authorised to offer PYP) and the Berlin state framework.
 Secondary school works towards IGCSEs and the IB Diploma.
 A strong vertical house system (houses named after the planets), run by a head of house and house tutors, with plenty of opportunities for students to be involved.

 John F. Kennedy School

 American Elementary & Middle School Curriculum/American High School Diploma/German State Curriculum/German International Abitur; ages 5-18; co-ed; day; state; 1,700 students

 Founded in 1960 and, rather naturally, re-named after the assissinated president, who brought America and Germany closer together with his famous speech ‘ich bin ein Berliner’.
 A selective bilingual, bi-cultural school leading to either a German Abitur or the American High School Diploma.
 Academic and very competitive, emphasised by all admissions being probationary for one semester.

 Swiss International School Berlin

 School adapted curriculum/ Bilingual Abitur/ IB Diploma; ages 3-18; co-ed; day; independent; privately owned; 200 students